Arachnophobia (film): Critical response

 In Leonard Maltin's Movie Guide, film critic Leonard Maltin calls Arachnophobia a "slick comic thriller", praising the acting with a caveat: "Not recommended for anyone who's ever covered their eyes during a movie".
 Writing for Newsweek, David Ansen compared the film to B movies "about the small town threatened by alien invaders", calling it well-made but "oddly unresonant".
 Roger Ebert of the Chicago Sun-Times said that the film made audiences "squirm out of enjoyment, not terror", and gave it three out of four stars.

 Arachnophobia has a 93% rating based on 44 reviews at Rotten Tomatoes, with an average rating of 7/10.
 The website's critical consensus reads, "Arachnophobia may not deliver genuine chills, but it's an affectionate, solidly built tribute to Hollywood's classic creature features."
-On Metacritic, the film has a score of 67 based on 22 reviews, indicating "generally favorable reviews".
+On Metacritic, the film has a score of 67 based on 22 reviews, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.
 Some people interested in spiders protested against the film, believing that it tarnished the public's view of spiders.

 Accolades

-Home media

-Arachnophobia was released on VHS and LaserDisc in 1991, on DVD in 1999, and on Blu-ray on September 25, 2012.

 Legacy

-Researchers at the University of California, Riverside named a newly-discovered worm species after Jeff Daniels' role in this movie.
-The worm,Tarantobelus jeffdanielsi is one of only two known worms known to infect tarantulas.
+Researchers at the University of California, Riverside named a newly discovered worm species after Jeff Daniels' role in this movie.
+The worm, Tarantobelus jeffdanielsi, is one of only two known worms known to infect tarantulas.

 Merchandising

-The video-game version of Arachnophobia was released in May 1991 for Amiga, Amstrad CPC, Commodore 64 and DOS.
+The video-game version of Arachnophobia was released in May 1991 for Amiga, Amstrad CPC, Commodore 64, and MS-DOS.
 Nicholas Edwards wrote a novelization of the film.
 Hollywood Comics (an imprint of Disney Comics) released a comic-book adaptation of the film, written by William Rotsler with art by Dan Spiegle.
 The characters in the comic adaptation bear little resemblance to those in the film.